UCSB-VRL/BQ_module_generator/README.md

 #### Generating help html file
 Edit the `help.md` [markdown](https://www.markdownguide.org/basic-syntax/) file in the `public` folder to include any documentation and examples you want to provide users.
 When you are done, generate the html file by running `bqmod gen_help_html` from the `{ModuleName}` folder.
+Please do a hard refresh on your browser every time you make changes to `help.html`.
+If not, it's possible that the browser is just showing the old version of the file because it was cached.